Statutory Notice Period

 Exceptions to the statutory minimum notice period

-As an employer, you can decide to summary dismiss one of your employees for gross misconduct.
-This means serious breach of contract or behaviours that compromise health and safety, or the day-to-day business operations.
+As an employer, you can decide to summarily dismiss one of your employees for gross misconduct.
+This means serious breach of contract or behaviours that compromise health and safety, or the day-to-day business operations, like theft.
+Please note, you still have to follow a fair procedure e.g. investigation and disciplinary.

-Also, unless you are dismissing them for gross misconduct, you need to still give them the minimum statutory notice.
+Also, unless you are dismissing them for gross misconduct, you need to still give them the minimum statutory notice (or more depending on what the contract says).

 When might you want to offer pay in lieu of notice?

 While this might apply to a variety of situations, one of the most common ones is when dealing with a workplace conflict.
 Instead of asking them to keep working while disgruntled, you can decide that you don’t actually need them in.
-Also, you might want to do so if you know they will be struggling financially unless they find another job as soon as possible.
+In this case there needs to be the contractual right to pay in lieu otherwise it risks a breach of contract claim.

 What is the statutory notice period for redundancy?